justinglobal/GA306_a/practice/midterm.md

 ### Short answer

+Save your answers in a .txt file and put it in your 'midterm' folder

 1. What is a grouping of statements, experessions, and commands that is used via developer-defined name and can be set to act on developer-supplied input parameters?
 1. If you need a function argument to automatically pass a defined value, what kind of argument would you use?
 1. What is the difference between using \*args and \**kwargs in a function definition?